-- 1. The advisory agency finds: - a.
-The division of land is for lease only,; - b.
-Because the lots are to be leased only and because of the situation and development or proposed development of the division of land and surrounding property, approval of the tentative map would not be detrimental to the public welfare or property of other persons in the vicinity thereof; and - c.
+1. The advisory agency finds:

+b.
+Because the lots are to be leased only and because of the situation and development or proposed development of the division of land and surrounding property, approval of the tentative map would not be detrimental to the public welfare or property of other persons in the vicinity thereof; and c.
 The proposed design and access to the proposed development provides at least the same level of protection against disaster risk as Parts 1, 2, and 3 of this chapter.